tomekdot/pursuit-channel-agent/README.md

 # 🌙 Maniaplanet Playlist Agent

 Automatic agent that logs into Maniaplanet and sets a playlist on a schedule.
 The agent selects playlists using a lunar-calendar rule (lunar day 0–29) and automates the web UI using Selenium.
-The project now uses the `astral` library for lunar calculations (replacing `ephem`) so it doesn't require compiling C extensions.
+The project  uses the `astral` library for lunar calculations.

 This repository contains a small, self-contained Python agent and a GitHub Actions workflow to run it on a schedule (default: daily 08:00 UTC).
 The code is structured so it can be imported for testing without installing Selenium (Selenium imports are performed at runtime inside functions).